 Related: Full headless Raspberry Pi setup

-Recommendations for Upgrading Raspberry Pi to Debian/Raspbian Stretch 9
+Why upgrade Raspberry Pi to Debian/Raspbian Stretch 9

 It’s worthwhile to upgrade to Debian Stretch 9, to go from system Python 3.4 to 3.6, get QT5, etc. I found it was not worthwhile to upgrade Raspbian in place, as it took several hours and filled my 8 GB SD card.
 The best way to upgrade the Raspberry Pi operating system is to wipe (erase) the SD card and reload with Debian/Raspbian from scratch as described below.

-Backup your Raspberry Pi
+- Backup your Raspberry Pi data: Backup your Raspberry Pi

 ~home directory to your PC with

+sftpor rsync.
 The contents of your SD card are erased in the following procedure.

-1. Download Raspbian Image
+- Download Raspbian Image

-Before and after inserting the SD card into your PC, type
+- Write Raspbian image to SD card: before and after inserting the SD card into your PC, type

-Let’s imagine you determined the SD card was at
+Assuming the SD card was at

 unzip -p *raspbian-stretch-lite.zip | sudo dd of=/dev/mmcblk0 bs=4M

-to be sure the writing has completed, then eject the SD card from your PC.
+ensures the writing has completed, then eject the SD card from your PC.

-You don’t need a monitor and keyboard, the Avahi daemon on the Raspberry Pi will make it easy to find your Raspberry Pi when you plug into your LAN.
+You don’t need a monitor and keyboard, the Avahi dæmon on the Raspberry Pi will make it easy to find your Raspberry Pi when you plug into your LAN.

-Update your Pi software
+- Update Pi software

 apt install rpi-update rpi-update apt update apt upgrade

-Raspberry Pi Configuration
+- Raspberry Pi Configuration